-Nothing beats homemade pasta and sauce.
-This simple homemade fettuccine pasta recipe highlights the sweet and tart flavour of fresh tomatoes plus milky, buttery taste of burrata cheese.
+This simple homemade fettuccine with fresh tomatoes and burrata cheese recipe highlights the sweet and tart flavour of fresh tomatoes plus milky, buttery taste of burrata cheese.
 If you’re into pasta making, this one’s for you.

-This recipe serves about four to six and makes fresh pasta easy with the KitchenAid stand mixer and the pasta roller attachment set.
-This add-on tool comes with three pasta cutters that make rolling pasta dough easy and cutting spaghetti, lasagna, and fettuccine quick.
+This recipe serves about four to six and makes fresh pasta easy with the KitchenAid stand mixer and the pasta roller attachment which comes with three pasta cutters that make rolling and cutting pasta dough quick and easy.

 Explore what other kitchen tasks your KitchenAid Stand Mixer can do with these optional attachments.